 Bring water to boil, add sugar and pineapple.
 Add lemon Jello.
 Chill until partially set.
 Take out of refrigerator and stir in cheese, pecans, and Cool Whip.
 Refrigerate.

 Pour juice off pineapples and let stand in refrigerator.
 Mix Jell-o and let stand 1 hour in refrigerator.
 Mix all the other ingredients together and add to Jell-o.
+Then let stand in refrigerator all night.
+It's ready to eat the next morning.

 The combination of strawberries, pineapple, and cream cheese make this salad great!